KartheekLade/kartheeklade.github.io/_posts/2025-07-06-Digital-Signatures-cryptographys-proof-of-trust.md

 Digital signatures follow a three step process:

 1. *Hashing*
    The sender applies a cryptographic hash function (e.g., SHA-256) to the original message.
-This produces a fixed size digest that represents the content uniquely.
+This produces a fixed size digest that represents the content uniquely

 2. *Signing with Private Key*
    The sender cryptographically signs the hash using their private key creating a *digital signature*.
-It is sent along with the original message.
+It is sent along with the original message

 3. *Verification with Public Key*
    The receiver verifies the signature using the sender’s public key to retrieve the original hash.
-They also compute the hash of the received message.
+They also compute the hash of the received message

-   * If the two hashes match, the signature is valid—the message is authentic and untampered.
+   * If the two hashes match, the signature is valid—the message is authentic and untampered
-   * If they differ, either the message was altered, or the signature is not from the claimed sender.
+   * If they differ, either the message was altered, or the signature is not from the claimed sender

 This mechanism ensures both authenticity and integrity, without requiring the sender and receiver to share any secret keys.
 The process can be illustrated as follows: